Massachusetts Foreclosure Process: Timeline, Laws & Procedures

 Understand The Massachusetts Foreclosure Process

 As you can see, the lender will make many attempts to help the borrower get caught up on the loan and avoid foreclosure.
 You should always communicate with your lender so they can present you with options.
+Contact us today if you live in Boston and are currently behind on your payments.

 Many foreclosures are initiated but not consummated.
 Most consummated foreclosures tend to be on properties with little equity.
 When there is equity, the homeowner is motivated to capture it by selling the house, filing for bankruptcy, or refinancing their mortgage.
 If you need to sell your home to avoid foreclosure, the fastest way to do that is by working with a reputable real estate investor like New England Home Buyers.